drshahizan/software-engineering/exercise/val/mcq5.md

     - C) Ensuring adherence to coding standards and best practices
     - D) Identifying potential security vulnerabilities

-22. What technique is employed by ABC Solutions to evaluate the ease of use, intuitiveness, and overall user experience of the Shop
+22. What technique is employed by ABC Solutions to evaluate the ease of use, intuitiveness, and overall user experience of the ShopEase platform?

-Ease platform?
     - A) Usability testing
     - B) Code inspections and reviews
     - C) Static code analysis